renesas/tflite-micro-renesas/examples/EK-RA6M4/hello_world/README.md

  - Then press switch perspective, followed by, resume button (F8), three times, and your code will be executing.
  - Open Cool Term and choose the correct COM to which USB to TTL UART is connected to.
  - Once you press connect, it should start showing x and y results.
 Hence, your model and program has been successfully flashed.

+**Note: HelloworldTFLM.mp4 in this repo provides a step by step video tutorial to running the program**

 ![Screenshot](Endresult.PNG)
 ![Screenshot](Ra6m4.jpg)